zulip/zulip/templates/zerver/help/verify-that-your-message-has-been-successfully-sent.md

 the timestamp to determine whether a message has been successfully received by the server.

-{!follow-steps.md!} to see this in action.
+Follow the following steps to to see this in action.

 1. Disconnect your computer from the Internet.